-All 'handed-in' learning will be given feedback e.g. given 100 points (Google Classroom), positive comment/ next step and will be 'returned'.
+All 'handed-in' learning will be given feedback, positive comments/ next steps and will be 'returned'.

 • Feedback comments may be written or by audio recording, or the teacher may produce a video response.

 • Some class-wide feedback will be addressed through start of the day/ week feedback sessions, addressing misconceptions and celebrating success.
 This is a powerful way to share examples of the children's work with their peers.